Talcum Baby Powder, Asbestos, and Mesothelioma

 If you are concerned about asbestos in talcum powder products, talk to your doctor about the risks.
 There is evidence that baby powders have exposed people to asbestos, so you might want to find an alternative.

-For example, you can find similar hygiene products made with corn starch, baking soda, tapioca starch, and other alternatives.
+For example, similar hygiene products can be found made with corn starch, baking soda, tapioca starch, and other alternatives.
 Read labels to find a product without talc.

 Lawsuits Against Talcum Powder Manufacturers